 Jeremy later established Griffith Tablecraft, a highly successful business manufacturing furniture based on his own simple and natural designs.
 It was during this time that, at age 27, Jeremy realised that trying to save animals from extinction or trying to build ideal furniture wasn’t addressing the real issue behind the extraordinary imperfection in human life, which is our species’ ‘good and evil’-conflicted behaviour, and that what was really needed in the world was a deeper understanding of ourselves — so it was to this issue of the human condition that Jeremy turned his attention, a study that has remained his life’s focus.

-His work has generated extensive media interest and coverage in Australia and abroad, including an article in The Irish Times on the release of FREEDOM, and especially illuminating interviews and discussions with Australia’s most respected broadcasters Caroline Jones and Brian Carlton.
+His work has generated extensive media interest and coverage in Australia and abroad, including an article in The Irish Times on the release of FREEDOM, and a wonderfully illuminating interview with Jeremy Griffith by one of Australia’s most admired journalists, Caroline Jones.

 More detailed information on Jeremy’s background can be found HumanCondition.com.